Archive for May, 2020

 Kafka, Diaries, 1921. ” [Moses] is on the track of Canaan all his life; it is incredible that he should see the land only when on the verge of death.
 They dying vision of it can only be intended to illustrate how incomplete a moment is human life, incomplete because a life like this could last forever and still be nothing but a moment.
 Moses failed to enter Canaan not because his life is too short but because it is a human life.”

-Kafka: you’re love for being in love does not reciprocate your love.
+Kafka: your love for being in love does not reciprocate your love.

 May 20, 2020